 Pittsburgh is a rare city whose skyline can be admired from within the city limits.
-Emerald View Park is uniquely located to offer many scenic overviews of Pittsburgh neighborhoods, including downtown Pittsburgh, Oakland, and the West End: however, most of these vistas are obscured by dense vegetation.
-To improve overviews the trees and tall shrubs should be removed below the trail and replanted with native shrub species that will not grow to a height that would obscure the view in the future.
-View management can be combined with a comprehensive trail head plan because many promising viewpoints are located at or in close proximity to trail heads.
-The Master Plan recommends opportunities to eliminate specific trees that currently or have the potential to negatively impacted views.
-The intent is to recommend the removal of specific trees to open or complete view windows desired across the park.
-The goal is to focus on removal of invasive tree species and retain native tree species where possible, and to limit the number of trees removed overall.
+Emerald View Park is uniquely located to offer many scenic overviews of Pittsburgh neighborhoods, including downtown Pittsburgh, Oakland, and the West End; however, many key vistas that were once visible are now obscured by dense vegetation.
+It is recommended that vegetation, at limited strategic locations, should be managed to maintain important vistas.
+The goal of the viewshed management recommendations is to focus on removal of invasive tree species and retain native tree species where possible, and to limit the number of trees removed overall.

+To improve vistas, trees and tall shrubs should be removed below view lines and replanted with native shrub species that will not grow to a height that would obscure the view in the future.
+The Master Plan recommends suggested locations to manage views.
+These suggested locations build off of viewshed management work that has been completed in the past at the Point of View statue, Bigbee Field, and Grandview Park.
+The suggested locations need detailed review and analysis prior to starting work.
 Some additional revegetation may be required in certain areas.
-Planting of shrubs and trees is intended to maintain views by keeping shorter species (ie: chokeberry) toward the top of slopes, medium tall species (ie: red buckeye) toward the middle and taller species (ie: redbud and service berry) toward the bottom.
+Planting of shrubs and trees is intended to maintain views by keeping shorter species (e.g., chokeberry) toward the top of slopes, medium tall species (e.g., red buckeye) toward the middle and taller species (e.g., redbud and serviceberry) toward the bottom.
 The spacings should be approximate and variable, and edges between zones should be blended.